What are telangiectasias (spider veins)?

 - Visually guided sclerotherapy – Using a fine needle, the physician injects a solution, causing the vein’s walls to seal and the vein to close.
 Neighboring vessels will take over the duties of the injected vein, which will fade within a few weeks.

-- Ultrasound guided sclerotherapy – Spider veins that are associated with larger incompetent deeper veins often resolve with treatment of the underlying venous disease.
-If someone has venous insufficiency, then treating spider veins alone is often a temporary and fleeting fix.
-A more satisfying and durable solution is to treat underlying venous disease first and then treat spider veins once deeper venous reflux has been corrected.
+- Ultrasound guided sclerotherapy – Spider vein that are associated with larger incompetent deeper veins often resolve with treatment of the underlying venous disease.
+If someone has venous insufficiency, then treating spider vein alone is often a temporary and fleeting fix.
+A more satisfying and durable solution is to treat underlying venous disease first and then treat spider vein once deeper venous reflux has been corrected.
 Ultrasound-guided foam sclerotherapy consists of mapping out any varicose or diseased veins, identifying where they connect to the deep venous system, isolating the varicose veins by compression, and injecting a foamed sclerosing agent into the diseased vein.
 The effect on cosmetically significant spider veins is sometimes dramatic.
 With a single injection, sometimes not only a deep vein is treated but also connected spider veins are immediately seen to blanch and begin resolving as the sclerosing agent enters them as well.

 Why should I chose Premier Dermatology for my vein care treatment?

 Dr. Brent Taylor is both a board certified dermatologist and certified by The American Board of Venous and Lymphatic Medicine in phlebology.
 His extensive fellowship training in both dermatology and phlebology allow him to better educate his patients on all of the available treatment options for spider veins.
-If you are concerned about the appearance of your spider veins, contact Premier Dermatology and Mohs Surgery of Atlanta, in Alpharetta GA for a consultation and treatment.
+If you are concerned about the appearance of your spider vein, contact Premier Dermatology and Mohs Surgery of Atlanta, in Alpharetta GA for a consultation and treatment.